LTATM EP 19: Women Empowerment + Spotlight: Creative Women of The PNW

 • Debbie Harry, redefining punk and new wave.

-• Joan Jett, reminding the world that women rock just as hard — or harder — than the guys.
+• Joan Jett, proving women rock just as hard — or harder — than anyone else.

 These women didn’t wait for permission.
 They took the mic.